muhammad-osama-dev/Assignment_34/README.md

 This repository includes CI/CD pipelines implemented using GitHub Actions.
 The pipeline consists of the following stages:

+### Build
-Build: Building the Python application.
+Building the Python application.
+### Test
-Test: Running unit tests and reporting the results.
+Running unit tests and reporting the results.
+### Dockerize
-Dockerize: Creating a Dockerfile and docker-compose.yml to containerize the application.
+Creating a Dockerfile and docker-compose.yml to containerize the application.
+### Deploy
-Deploy: Simulating a deployment process using Docker (no actual deployment needed).
+Simulating a deployment process using Docker (no actual deployment needed).